 Program design is not equitable with respect to eligible private school children

-Timely and meaningful consultation did not occur and the program design is not equitable with respect to eligible private school children.
+Timely and meaningful consultation did not occur and the program design is not equitable with respect to eligible private school children. (do you need this one too?)

 Complaint Process for Private School Officials